Divekick Review

 Divekick 8

-Ask anyone that grew up playing video games in the ‘90s and you’ll find an overwhelming majority played fighting games.
-Whether it was the gory uppercut-fest of Mortal Kombat or the hadouken spamming in Street Fighter II, the popularity for the genre soared thanks to these two classics.
+Ask anyone that grew up playing video games in the '90s, and you'll find an overwhelming majority played fighting games.
+Whether it was the gory uppercut-fest of Mortal Kombat or the hadouken spamming in Street Fighter II, the popularity of the genre soared thanks to these two classics.
 Accomplishing a feat I never would have imagined, Iron Galaxy Studios has successfully removed the superfluous fluff bogging down modern fighting games and replaced it with two buttons: dive and kick.

 Featuring 13 goofy and charismatic characters, all of them inspired by various fighting game characters and professional gamers.
-Kick randomly quotes Will Smith and is a student of Uncle Sensei’s Bel Air dojo, Kung Pao is a parody of Kung Lao from Mortal Kombatand the straightjacket wearing fiend Stream represents “stream monsters”, to name a few.
-The game’s final boss S-Kill – with his crossed hands – is based on Seth Killian the former community manager at Capcom.
-Fun fact, Street Fighter IV’s Seth was named after him.
+Kick randomly quotes Will Smith and is a student of Uncle Sensei's Bel Air dojo, Kung Pao is a parody of Kung Lao from Mortal Kombat, and the straightjacket-wearing fiend Stream represents "stream monsters," to name a few.
+The game's final boss S-Kill – with his crossed hands – is based on Seth Killian, the former community manager at Capcom.
+Fun fact, Street Fighter IV's Seth was named after him.

-Both the PlayStation 3 and Vita version (I didn’t test the PC version) of the game feature online and local multiplayer.
-If you haven’t experienced huddling together with a friend invading each other’s personal space to grab hold of both sides of the Vita, I highly recommend it.
+Both the PlayStation 3 and Vita versions (I didn't test the PC version) of the game feature online and local multiplayer.
+If you haven't experienced huddling together with a friend invading each other's personal space to grab hold of both sides of the Vita, I highly recommend it.
 Divekick works well as a party game due to the quick nature of the matches and the hilarity that ensues.
-The online multiplayer experience is rock solid and I didn’t experience any latency issues across a couple dozen matches.
+The online multiplayer experience is rock solid, and I didn't experience any latency issues across a couple dozen matches.

 Simply Put

-For such a quirky title, I thoroughly enjoyed my time with Divekick, even if I don’t stand a chance in the online competitive scene.
-The single-player mode is held together by a thin narrative, if you’re one of the few that play fighting games for their story.
-Keeping your movement unpredictable is the key to success and once I found the character that worked for me I spent hours playing Divekick with a group of friends.
+For such a quirky title, I thoroughly enjoyed my time with Divekick, even if I don't stand a chance in the online competitive scene.
+The single-player mode is held together by a thin narrative, if you're one of the few that play fighting games for their story.
+Keeping your movement unpredictable is the key to success, and once I found the character that worked for me, I spent hours playing Divekick with a group of friends.

 More Reviews on SelectButton